ebartz/ranger/tests/integration/README.md

 To debug, use the standard inline process: `breakpoint()`

-The tests use a [Rancher python client](https://github.com/rancher/client-python) which is dynamically generated based on the Rancher API, so any methods called on it do not exist until runtime.
+The tests use a [Ranger python client](https://github.com/ranger/client-python) which is dynamically generated based on the Ranger API, so any methods called on it do not exist until runtime.
 It will be helpful to use the debugger and tools like `dir(admin_mc)` to see all methods on a variable.

 `conftest.py` holds the primary supporting code.
 See [pytest docs](https://docs.pytest.org) for more info.